JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_03/lecture.md

 ## Interfaces: inheritance/subtyping without a hierarchy tree

-In OOP languages such as Java, interfaces have a dedicated keyword such that compiler can check correctes of the interface implementation.
+In OOP languages such as Java, interfaces have a dedicated keyword such that compiler can check correctness of the interface implementation.

-In Julia, interfaces can be achived by defining ordinary functions.
+In Julia, interfaces can be achieved by defining ordinary functions.
 Not so strict validation by the compiler as in other languages.
 Freedom...

 ### Example: Iterators